 She hates Texas.

-She married a Soldier and bravely moved away from all kith and kin to Fort Hood.
+She married a Soldier and bravely moved away from all kith and kin.
 I salute her grit for sticking it out this long.
 I wouldn’t let any man take me out of this great state (did it once; never again), so I can imagine what it feels like to leave a home and a culture you love.

 Texas is not for everyone.
 I get that.
 Some folks feel about Texas the way I feel about New Jersey: blow it off the continent and good riddance.

 Many of you reading this little pearl of Texas wit and wisdom need help in finding meaningful existence while exiled here.

 You’re gonna have to work with me here and understand that Texas is what it is: big, wild and…well…Texas.

 You’re gonna have to find one thing you like and start from there.
 For many Texas transplants, all it takes is finding a place in which time spent there is a pleasure.
 My friend likes Austin.
 The state capital is her little oasis of urban living replete with hippies, hybrid cars, Seattle-based coffee shops and politicians.
 She’s able to overlook the city’s many faults and find some solace there.

 She’s not alone in her appreciation for that strange municipality.
 I understand quite a few people just looooove Austin.
 I’m not one of them.
 I think the town puts too much stock in “weird” and it’s not even a cool weird anymore.
 It’s a pretentious weird, lacking originality and rife with one-upsmanship in the pursuit of weirdness.
 It is no longer “weird” for weird’s sake.
 It is now “weirder-than-thou.”